sysprog21/rv32emu/docs/instruction.md

 The `CR` (register–register), `CI` (immediate), and `CSS` (stack store) formats have full-width five-bit register fields.
 (The `CJ` format does not refer to any registers.)

-Complementing the stack-store format are stack-load instructions (p.
-71) using the CI format with a 6-bit immediate offset, which is prescaled by the data size (4, 8, or 16 bits).
-These index only upward from the stack pointer, institutionalizing the otherwise-only-conventional downward stack growth.
+Complementing the stack-store format are stack-load instructions (page 71) using the `CI` format with a 6-bit immediate offset, prescaled by the data size (4, 8, or 16 bits).
+These instructions only index upward from the stack pointer, institutionalizing the otherwise conventional downward stack growth.
 The immediate-offset field in the stack-store format is also 6 bits and treated in the same way.
-And there is a thing called `c.addi16sp` which adds a signed multiple of 16 to the stack pointer, i.e., allocates or deallocates stack space.
+Additionally, there is a instruction called `c.addi16sp`, which adds a signed multiple of 16 to the stack pointer, effectively allocating or deallocating stack space.

 So in a 16-bit instruction you can load or store any of the 32 integer registers to any of 64 stack slots (if you have allocated that many), and you can do a